The Maker of Moons

 The Maker of Moons is an 1896 short story collection by Robert W. Chambers which followed the publication of Chambers' most famous work, The King in Yellow (1895).

-It contained eight new stories, including the title story, one of his weird tales, and several romantic Art Nouveau stories, concluding with two less distinguished weird tales.
-The latter were subsequently incorporated into the episodic novel In Search of the Unknown.
+It contained eight new stories, including the title story, one of his weird tales, and several romantic Art Nouveau stories, concluding with two more weird tales.
+These two tales were subsequently incorporated into the episodic novel In Search of the Unknown.

-The first three stories are linked by the theme of a dream wife named Ysonde, and they form a triptych.
-The weird nature of the first has interesting echoes in the other two, which feature picturesque animal figures, such as a Red Ibis and a disagreeable porcupine.
+The first three stories are linked by the theme of a dream wife named Ysonde.
+The weird nature of the first story has echoes in the other two, which feature picturesque animal figures, such as a red ibis and a disagreeable porcupine.

-The story "In The Name of the Most High" is a war story set in the American Civil War.
+The story "In the Name of the Most High" is set during the American Civil War.
 The next two stories are humorous romantic tales with a fishing theme and setting.
 Chambers' love of natural scenery illuminates most of the stories.
-The quality throughout is rather fine.

-Published by Putnam's, New York and London, in 1896.
+The short story was published by Putnam's, in New York and London, in 1896.

 The first edition featured a frontispiece with a black and white illustration by Lancelot Speed.